ManueleDentello/OAuth2-server/README.md

 <a id='url-token'></a>
 ### Token

 The request for an access token can be made using a POST on the url `/oauth/token`.
-It requires the following information:
+It requires the following information (provided within the body of the request):

-- client_id // Unique string of client
-- client_secret // client secret key
+- `client_id`
+- `client_secret`
-- grant_type // authorization_code in this example
+- `grant_type`: "authorization_code" in this example
-- code //the authorization code of prevoius step
+- `code`: The authorization code of previous step`
-- redirect_uri //redirect uri provided in the previous step

-The request should additionally have the following header:

-`'Content-Type': 'application/x-www-form-urlencoded'`

-and the data must be provided within the body of a post request.
+- `redirect_uri`

-The server will respond with an access token and a refresh token.
+The request should additionally have the header `'Content-Type': 'application/x-www-form-urlencoded'` The server will respond with an access token and a refresh token.

 [back](#top)